The Fair at the PNE: A Vancouver Tradition

 The SuperDogs performance takes place in the Pacific Coliseum building.
 It shares the building with another show that performs at a different time.
 For several years, the second show was the Peking Acrobat performance.
 I was always impressed by the strength, flexibility, and skill of the acrobats.

 In 2015, the Peking Acrobats show was replaced by Peter Pan, which starred Cathy Rigby.
 This was also an enjoyable event.
-At my ideal fair, I would be able to see both the Peking Actobats and Peter Pan.
+At my ideal fair, I would be able to see both the Peking Acrobats and Peter Pan.
 In 2016, Peter Pan was replaced by a magic show involving multiple magicians.
+In 2018, the alternate event was an action sports stunt display involving skateboarders and BMX riders.

 It's advisable to arrive well in advance of the start of any Coliseum show in order to get a seat.
 There is often a large crowd of people streaming towards the building as show time approaches, especially on the weekend.